-IBS3011 Export & Import Management This course exposes the students to the procedures of imports and export activities required and undertaken by organizations dealing with foreign markets.
+IBS3011 Export & Import Management 3 Credit

+This course exposes the students to the procedures of imports and export activities required and undertaken by organizations dealing with foreign markets.
 It also provides an exposure on International Commercial Terms, documents and insurance and financing of imports and exports.
 On completing this course, the student will understand the formalities of import and export management and enable them to independently handle the foreign trade activities.
-Pre-requisite: None

-Cross Culture Management
+IBS3112 Cross Culture Management 3 Credit